Auto, Fleet, & Motorcycle Insurance Services in BC

 We are able to offer private insurance on the optional coverage portion of your ICBC insurance.
 You may qualify for additional savings if you have a good driving record.

 We are a full-service Autoplan insurance broker and can also look after your fleet requirements.
-Our past experience includes The City of Abbotsford and others.
-We are proud of our levels of service.
+We are proud of our levels of service to our existing fleet clients.
 Ask us how we can take the hassle out of your fleet renewals and mid-term changes.

 Private Optional Motorcycle Insurance